NielsDegrande/api/README.md

 docker compose up -d
 ```

-Ensure the database is up-to-date with the latest schemas and tables:
+Upon API startup the database will be automatically migrated.
+It can be done manually using:

 ```shell
 alembic upgrade head